dper/pumptweet/README.md

 Thanks
 ======

 The `pump.io` community at large has helped advertise this project.
-Thanks to `diocles` for some bug reports and patches.
-The code for filtering out non-public posts came from `sazius`, as did information on posting to GNU social.
+Thanks to everyone there for support.
+See `AUTHORS.md` for a list of those wonderful individuals who contributed code.